Apply to join a judge-led discussion group course

 A discussion group course consists of four workshops, covering content in Judgecraft, Judicial Ethics and Equality & Diversity.
 A course will take between four and eight weeks to complete, with workshops either running weekly or fortnightly.
 Courses are supported by one of the three legal professional bodies (The Law Society, Bar Council or CILEX).
 Courses are currently held remotely, but we are trialling running a number of workshops face-to-face.

 Before you apply, please ensure that you have watched the 10 videos on the UK Judiciary YouTube page (external link) and that you meet the eligibility requirements for a legally qualified candidate for judicial appointments – this includes having at least five years post-qualification experience (PQE) in ‘law related activities’, and are a citizen of the UK, Commonwealth or Republic of Ireland.
-Full details are available on the Judicial Appointments Commission’s Eligibility for legally qualified candidates webpage (external link).
+Full details on the Judicial Appointments Commission’s Eligibility for legally qualified candidates webpage (external link).

 If you are not eligible for legal roles, your application will not be considered.